Emergency Services

 Emergency Services are needed more than ever.

-Over the past five years in Vermont, requests for emergency services has increased by 22%.
+Over the past five years in Vermont, requests for emergency services have increased by 22%.
 Recent environmental disasters in Vermont and across the U.S. underscore the need for a well-trained, adaptable emergency workforce even as workforce shortages have become critical.
 Increasingly, professional advancement in these fields require a bachelor’s degree.

 Saint Michael’s College is uniquely positioned to meet this need through a program that blends academic depth, hands-on experience, and community engagement.